alexandergrib/ms2/README.md

 - Deployment made via GitHub pages.
 Fork my repository, then go to Setting on forked repository scroll down to GitHub Pages and select in Source section the branch to be used.

 # Problems encountered:
+- Google debug console shows "places.js:37 Uncaught ReferenceError: google is not defined at places.js:37"
+    * This is not real error, it occurs due to code being in separate file from where maps init was declared
 - After searching for place map not center itself to that location

+- News API free version works only on localhost, to use it online i have to upgrade to piad account.
+    - switched API to Rapidapi.com

 # Credits